dylanwulf/EasyTourney/README.md

   ```

 **OSX Installation: Building from Source**
-I have not yet built this application on OSX but it should be very similar to the Linux method.
+I have not yet built this application on OSX but it should be very similar to the Linux method, except in step #4 leave out the --with-gtk=2 option.

 **Windows Installation: Building from Source**
 Coming soon!